 This post may contain affiliate links.
 I will earn a small commission if you purchase through them, at no extra cost to you.

 🌟 Remember to always get insurance before you travel to Bali or anywhere else.
-I recommend Safetywing, an affordable subscription insurance that you can purchase even after departure.
-Read my full review here.
+Safetywing is an affordable subscription insurance that you can purchase even after departure.
+Read my complete SafetyWing review here.

 How to get to Gunung Kawi from Ubud